 Learn more about a capo in Level 1 of the Andy Guitar Beginners Course

 Here, I use a capo to enable you to play along to the record and play the song without any nasty barre chords.
 It should be noted that this is a slightly simplified version.
 For any seasoned players that have used barre chords, check out later in the video, where I show you the full hardcore version!

 For more Ed Sheeran guitar tutorials - CLICK HERE!

 To view the simple version of the chords for everyone doing 'Level 1' of my beginners course, click the 'Chords' button at the top of the page near the lesson title.
 If you'd like to see the version of the chords 100% accurate to the record, you can view them here.

 Here you can listen to the full song on YouTube:

 If you've successfully played along with Andy in the full demo video above, you're ready to move on to Level 2 of this Beginner Guitar Course where we'll be checking out a NEW chord and a higher level strumming pattern!

-If you've found you struggle, you may wish to checkout the other lessons and song tutorials at Level 1 of Andy's complete Beginners Course on this site, which is also available as DVD, download and physical book version!
+If you've found you struggle, you may wish to checkout the other lessons and song tutorials at Level 1 of Andy's complete Beginners Course, which is also available as a physical paperback book.